MufaddalKapadia/ga-learner-dsmp-repo/Introduction-to-NLP/README.md

 * HOSTNAME: hostname where the article was posted
 * TIMESTAMP: approximate timestamp of the article's publication, given in Unix time (seconds since midnight on Jan 1, 1970)

+Solving it will reinforce the following concepts of text analytics:

 * Preprocess text data with tokenization, stopword removal etc
 * Vectorize data using Bag-of-words and TF-IDF approaches